What If?John Haber

 Pretty dumb rejoinder, no?
-A hypothetical question runs counter to the facts, like this one from Ludwig Wittgenstein.
+A hypothetical question runs counter to the facts, like this one from Ludwig Wittgenstein (although the hypothetical answer is mine).
 One has to take it on its own, unreal terms, and that is that.
 Philosophers after Wittgenstein called such questions counterfactuals, and Einstein used thought experiments to develop relativity.
 I insinuated a further hypothesis just by picturing the conversation.

 Counterfactuals should not therefore lose their strangeness.
 It depends.
 Try this one: